tanimislam/covid19_stats/docs/_downloads/45ef0c4a17fd5e711dad60ef09beca28/README.rst

        - Rochester Metro Area
        - 1,069,644
        - 11 March 2020
-       - 691
+       - 692
-       - 202,519
+       - 202,849
-       - 2,037
+       - 2,044
-       - 145,367
+       - 145,576
        - Monroe County, New York

 .. _png_figures:

-* The COVID-19 trends in cases and deaths for these 6 metropolitan areas as of 31 JANUARY 2022: SF Bay Area; Washington, DC; Richmond, VA; NYC; Los Angeles; and New Orleans.
+* The COVID-19 trends in cases and deaths for these 6 metropolitan areas as of 01 FEBRUARY 2022: SF Bay Area; Washington, DC; Richmond, VA; NYC; Los Angeles; and New Orleans.

   .. list-table::
      :widths: auto